-Most people I met while flying on WestJet’s inaugural flight from Calgary to Portland April 29, 2019 were eager to explore the city’s hip culture and culinary scene but I was headed south to Klamath Falls, Oregon a few kilometres north of the California border, for outdoor adventure and wildlife viewing.
+Most people I met while flying on WestJet’s inaugural flight from Calgary to Portland on April 29, 2019 were eager to explore the city’s hip culture and culinary scene but I was headed south to Klamath Falls, Oregon a few kilometres north of the California border, for outdoor adventure and wildlife viewing.

-Six national wildlife refuges
+Six national wildlife refuges in Klamath Falls

 President Theodore Roosevelt liked the Klamath Falls area so much he established the U.S.’s first waterfowl wildlife refuge at Lower Klamath National Wildlife Refuge in 1908.
 Check on water levels before you visit because if the water is low so will be the number of wildlife species in the area.

 Thanks to a wet winter the water level was high when I visited and I felt like I was sitting in a Disney movie full of beautiful animals and birds.
 Following the 16-kilometre self-guided auto tour, I had to slow for blackbirds flying in flocks so thick they looked like clouds of mosquitoes.

 A golden eagle swooped low over the long grass while a ruddy duck with a turquoise-blue beak strutted back and forth looking for a mate.
 Thousands of ducks covered the wetlands, the cacophony of their birdsong filling my ears.